-7.3.16 CO Monitors
+7.3.6 CO Monitors

 For your protection, we have installed CO monitors aboard your boat.
 Be sure and check your Owner's Packet for more info concerning your CO detectors.
-You can also review the dangers of CO in the Boating Safety Chapter of this manual.
+You can also review that dangers of CO in the Boating Safety Chapter of this manual.
+The monitors also have 9 volt battery installed as a backup and needs replaced annually.